-- [19] Negligence, in a disciplinary context, is the departure by an electrical worker whilst carrying out or supervising prescribed electrical work from an accepted standard of conduct.
+- [18] Negligence, in a disciplinary context, is the departure by an electrical worker whilst carrying out or supervising prescribed electrical work from an accepted standard of conduct.
 It is judged against those of the same class of licence as the person whose conduct is being inquired into.
-This is described as the Bolam5 test of negligence which has been adopted by the New Zealand Courts.6 - [20] The New Zealand Courts have stated that an assessment of negligence in a disciplinary context is a two-stage test.7 The first is for the Board to consider whether the practitioner has departed from the acceptable standard of conduct.
-The second is to consider whether the departure is significant enough to warrant a disciplinary sanction. - [21] When considering what an acceptable standard is, the Board must have reference to the conduct of other competent and responsible practitioners and the Board's own

-5 Bolam v Friern Hospital Management Committee [1957] 1 WLR 582 assessment of what is appropriate conduct, bearing in mind the purpose of the Act,8 which includes protecting the health and safety of members of the public in connection with the supply and use of electricity, and promoting the prevention of damage to property in connection with the supply and use of electricity.
-The test is an objective one and, in this respect, it has been noted that the purpose of discipline is the protection of the public by the maintenance of professional standards and that this could not be met if, in every case, the Board was required to take into account subjective considerations relating to the practitioner.9
+This is described as the Bolam test of negligence which has been adopted by the New Zealand Courts. - [19] The New Zealand Courts have stated that an assessment of negligence in a disciplinary context is a two-stage test.
+The first is for the Board to consider whether the practitioner has departed from the acceptable standard of conduct.
+The second is to consider whether the departure is significant enough to warrant a disciplinary sanction. - [20] When considering what an acceptable standard is, the Board must have reference to the conduct of other competent and responsible practitioners and the Board's own assessment of what is appropriate conduct, bearing in mind the purpose of the Act, which includes protecting the health and safety of members of the public in connection with the supply and use of electricity, and promoting the prevention of damage to property in connection with the supply and use of electricity.
+The test is an